GEOS-ESM/GEOSldas/doc/README.MetForcing_and_BCS.md

    For FCST, MET_TAG must specify S2S ensemble member ('ensX'; currently: 'ens1', 'ens2',
    'ens3', or 'ens4') and month/day of forecast initialization ('MMMDD'; e.g., 'jan01'),
    separated by double underscores.

+   As of 14 Jun 2021:
+   - Preparation of S2S forcing data ignores the 3-hour offset between S2S daily averages (21z-21z) and the MERRA-2 daily averages (0z-0z) used for the temporal disaggregration.
+   - The processing of the S2S output incorrectly partitioned total precipitation into snowfall and convective precipitation.
+Therefore, rainfall and snowfall are determined in the S2S forcing reader from total precipitation and air temperature.
+Convective rainfall is set to 0.
+(As of now, only total rainfall is used by Catchment.)

 ```
   MET_TAG  : GEOSs2sFCST__[ensX]__[MMMDD]